 Create Custom Graphics: Use custom graphics!
 It is easier than ever for us to include eye-catching and custom graphics in social media marketing.
 Check out this blog post to learn a few of our favorite tools for creating quick custom graphics for social media.

 What About Twitter?

 Twitter has been quiet with changes recently but not for long.
-Just last week, there has been a buzz about some major changes to come in Twitter in 2015: Read all about Twitter changes coming in 2015 here.
+Just last week, there has been a buzz about some major changes to come in Twitter.
 A couple things to remember about tweeting photos: In Twitter, you can tag photos with Twitter user names.
 This way they will be “mentioned” in the tweet without using up your limited 140 characters.
 You can also add more than one photo to a tweet.